protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 The `withdraw(id: UInt64): @NFT` method remove an NFT from the collection's `ownedNFTs` array and return it.

-The left-pointing arrow character is knowned as a *move* symbol, and we use it to move a resource around.
+The left-pointing arrow `<-` is known as a *move* symbol, and we use it to move a resource around.
 Once a resource has been moved, it can no longer be used from the old variable.

 Note the `!` symbol after the `token` variable.
 It [force-unwraps][cdc-force-unwrap] the `Optional` value.
 If the value turns out to be `nil`, the program panics and crashes.